DomtronVox/NodeJSIRCBot/Plugin_Dev.md

 # Creating A New Plugin
-A plugin should be in its own file in the folder bot/plugins, and should contain basic development information in comments near the top (i.e. description, author, and version).
+A plugin should be in its own file in the folder bot/plugins, and should contain basic development information in comments near the top (i.e. description, author, version, events emitted, and events listened for).

 The file should export a function named "Plugin".
-This function needs to take the bot object as it's first argument and a config file as its second(example below).
+This function needs to take the bot object as it's first argument and a configuration file as its second(example below).
 The exported function should create any objects it needs to operate.

     exports.Plugin = function(bot, config){
         new CoolObject(bot, config);